Why Your Brain Creates Obstacles to Your Own Goals

 - Resistance (“but I can’t seem to start”)

-And both of those signals feel equally real in the moment, which is what makes the experience so frustrating and confusing.
+And both of those experiences feel equally real, which is what makes the situation so frustrating and confusing.

-Because neither side is “fake” — they’re just coming from different systems operating with different priorities.
+Because neither side is false — they’re simply coming from different systems with different priorities.

-One part of you is oriented toward growth, change, and long-term improvement.
-The other part is focused on familiarity, efficiency, and reducing effort in the present moment.
+One part of you is focused on growth, change, and long-term improvement.
+The other is focused on familiarity, efficiency, and minimizing effort in the present moment.

-So when they don’t align, it doesn’t feel like a clear decision.
-It feels like friction — a push and pull that can show up as hesitation, delay, or those familiar obstacles to goals that appear right at the point of action.
+So when those priorities clash, it doesn’t feel like a simple choice.
+It feels like friction — a constant push and pull that can appear as hesitation, delay, or those familiar obstacles to goals that show up right when it’s time to act.

-In that sense, being “stuck” isn’t a single state.
-It’s the experience of two valid internal systems pulling in different directions at the same time.
+In that sense, being “stuck” isn’t one condition.
+It’s the experience of two legitimate internal systems pulling you in different directions at the same time.

 How Your Brain Reduces Cognitive Load

-Another reason your brain creates obstacles is to reduce thinking effort.
-Every decision consumes mental energy, even small ones.
+Another reason your brain creates obstacles is to reduce the effort required for thinking.
+Every decision uses mental energy, even the small ones.

 So your brain naturally tries to: